The truth about room-rent limits in health insurance | Proportionate deduction calculation formula

 If you aren't able to do any of the two -

-Such a policy provides fixed cash benefits in case you get diagnosed with a serious illness that might require longer, more expensive hospitalisations.
+- Buy a Critical Illness cover: Critical illness insurance policy provides fixed cash benefits in case you get diagnosed with a serious illness that might require longer, more expensive hospitalisations.
 This amount can help compensate for the deductions.

 If you have a question, you can post it on our forum and get replies from insurance experts within 6-8 hours!